A multi-channel approach for automatic microseismic event association using RANSAC-based arrival time event clustering(RATEC): Introduction

+The recent development of hydraulic fracturing produces increasing amounts of data from passive monitoring, which in turn demands a more efficient processing scheme for surface arrays that can be deployed without drilling monitoring wells.
 A recent study by \cite{AkramEaton2016} summarized and compared the most common arrival time picking methods on a single trace, such as short-term over long-term average ratio (STA/LTA) (\citealt{Allen1978}; \citealt{EarShe1994}), a modified energy ratio (MER) (\citealt*{Han2009}), a modified form of Coppens' method (MCM) (\citealt{SabVel2010}), and Akaike's information criterion (AIC) (\citealt{Tak1991}), to name a few.
-A common theme in all of these methods is the use of processing to increase the significance of detected peaks and minimize the number of false picks from noisy data which leads to bad event location estimation.
-Ideally, when all the picks are perfect a moveout curve can be computed to fit exactly through the arrival-time picks.
+A common theme in all of these methods is the use of processing to increase the significance of detected peaks and minimize the number of false picks from noisy data recorded by surface arrays, which leads to bad event location estimation.
+Ideally, when all the picks are perfect, a moveout curve can be computed to fit exactly through the arrival-time picks.
 Alternatively, \cite*{Zhu2016} took advantage of the fact that a group of receivers with both good and bad picks still \emph{contains a subset of picks that follow an expected trend} of arrival times when events are present.
 By fitting a moveout curve through subsets of picked arrival times using random sample consensus (RANSAC) (\citealt{FisBol1981}), \cite{Zhu2016} were able to recover the true arrivals in the presence of a large amount of false picks under low SNR conditions.
-In this paper, we continue the study of applying {RANSAC} for picked arrival times and improve our method described in (\citealt{Zhu2016}) for realistic seismic monitoring scenarios.
-To reduce the false picks in time picking results and thus improve the event location estimation, we propose a {RANSAC}-based arrival time clustering (\acronym) method as a pre-processing step that groups true picked times into different events and identifies false picks.
-To demonstrate the accuracy of \acronym\ for 1-D receiver arrays, synthetic simulations are conducted in homogeneous, layered and non-layered isotropic media.
-The proposed scheme is also validated through a natural earthquake dataset collected on a 5200-element 2-D surface network in Long Beach, CA. All cases show that the \acronym\ framework is accurate and robust under low SNR conditions and applicable to a variety of different monitoring setups.